CCNM News and Events

 Image

-Our regular children's groups meet as usual this Sunday morning, and the baby zone and colouring tables will continue to be set up at the front of the church.:
+Our regular activities for children and young people resume this Sunday, and the baby zone and colouring tables will be set up at the front of the church as usual.

 Tiddlywinks: for children aged 2 and above